-As experts in restoring and improving mobility and movement in people’s lives, physiotherapist play an important role not only in treating persistent or recurrent low back pain, but also in preventing it and reducing your risk of having it come back.
-Physiotherapist in Alton can teach you how to use the following strategies to prevent back pain:
+As experts in restoring and improving mobility and movement in people’s lives, physiotherapists play an important role not only in treating persistent or recurrent low back pain, but also in preventing it and reducing your risk of having it come back.
+Physiotherapists in Alton can teach you how to use the following strategies to prevent back pain:

 All physical therapists are prepared through education and experience to treat people who have low back and leg pain as a result of lumbar radiculopathy.
 You may want to consider:

 - A physical therapist who is experienced in treating people with orthopaedic, or musculoskeletal problems.